uablrek/rpncalc/README.md

 I have refrained from adding some "memory" function, even though it would be simple.
 A bit of a point with RPN is to *not* need memories.

-I *might* add configuration in json to allow users to add constants without altering the code.
-But so far I have no users, so...